PiyushHMehta/wassup/README.md

 *   **LinkedIn:** [https://www.linkedin.com/in/piyush-mehta-52a815285/](https://www.linkedin.com/in/piyush-mehta-52a815285/)
 *   **GitHub:** [https://github.com/PiyushHMehta](https://github.com/PiyushHMehta)

-This prototype was developed as a personal project to explore potential UX improvements for messaging applications.
+This prototype was developed as a personal project to explore potential UX improvements and automation features for messaging applications, focusing on both user-facing benefits and backend efficiency.